kstrafe/Cxy/documentation/rationale.md

 I'm not sure about the syntax of where and how the type is specified.
 Will have to think about that.
+Think about type-inference.

+	var x_ = sml.String;

+This is the declaration form that was discarded at first.
+What's nice is that it also works on non-type declarations as type names:

+	var x_ = y_.y.Obj.getString()~str_.sml.String;

+You can infer from the right side what the type of x_ will be just by looking at the type assertion.

+Okay so, there is a distinction to be made.
+Variables declared locally can easily be found and haven't shown that much of a pain in other languages.
+What's not easy to find out are the input or return parameter types.

+You know, it's 7 AM and I've been sitting here all night thinking about this bullshit.
+I've gotta tell ya, honestly, from my own experience, this isn't actually a problem.
+The core of any problem is in the dependencies.
+In C++ there may be typedefs, shadowing, and define shenanigans at work.
+That causes ambiguous names to pop up.
+The reason types are hard to track is just that.
+They're hard to even find.
+In UL they're easy to find.
+Check the function scope, is it defined somewhere?
+No?
+Check the functions' arguments.
+No?
+Check the class declaration or the class that is referred to.

+	sml.String // Okay, inside sml/String.tul
+	a_ // Must be locally defined somewhere in the method this.a_ // A field of the current class
+	Class.a_ // Defined as a global/glocal inside Class (granted)

+Yeah, so finding the type is going to be a non-issue.
+Even if it is an issue you're probably having a function that's too big.
+Break it up.